Salesforce DevOps & CI/CD Interview Questions — SFX Support

 - Notifies the team of success or failure.

-- Concept: An extension of CI, where code that has passed all automated tests is always in a deployable state.
-It automates the release process to various environments (UAT, Staging, Production), allowing for frequent, on-demand releases.
+- Concept: An extension of CI where code that has passed all automated tests is always in a deployable state.
+It automates the release process to various environments (UAT, Staging, Production).

 - Goals: